pra1rie/nerolang/README.md

 the source code and was left with just the binary to play around with, and then my computer fucking died and I don't even have that anymore.

-Thankfully the language was simple enough, so I used it as a """specification""" as an exercise for writing different implementations and extending upon them.
+Thankfully the language was simple enough, so I used it as a reference as an exercise for writing different implementations and extending upon them.

 # Original language